What Are Commercial Bridge Loans and How Do They Work?

 Sometimes, businesses use bridge lending services when they need to buy inventory to sell.
 For instance, they may need to restock their shelves after sales increased or get ready for the holiday season.
 The business could then pay off the loan through sales proceeds or by refinancing to another type of business loan.

-Where Can I Get a Commercial Bridge Loan?
+Where to Apply for a Commercial Bridge Loan

 You can get a commercial bridge loan through a bank, credit union, private lender, or online lender.

 Banks and credit unions may offer lower rates than direct and online lenders, but it may take longer to get approved and the requirements may be more stringent.
 Direct lenders typically have less strict requirements.
-Also, they may offer interest-only payments for the first few years until the final payment is due.
+Also, they may offer interest-only payments for the first year or two until the final payment is due.

 Recommended: Comparing Personal Loans vs. Business Loans